spencermountain/compromise/README.markdown

 >The top 50,000 words account for 95% of our language.

-The trade-offs for processing english are way more profound than the [80/20 rule](http://en.wikipedia.org/wiki/80/20_rule).
+The trade-offs for processing english are quite aggressive.

 On the [Penn treebank](http://www.cis.upenn.edu/~treebank/), for example, the following is possible:

 * choosing all nouns: **33% correct**